udcm-su/NTMpy/README.md

 #### To call routines in a script:   `from NTMpy import NTMpy as ntm`

-Further information on the solver package itselfe can be found here:[NTMpy](https://github.com/udcm-su/heat-diffusion-1D/tree/master/NTMpy).
+Further information on the solver package itselfe can be found here: [NTMpy](https://github.com/udcm-su/heat-diffusion-1D/tree/master/NTMpy).

+Documentation and example sessions can be found in the [Wiki](https://github.com/udcm-su/heat-diffusion-1D/wiki).

 ------------------------------------------------------------------------------------------------------------------

 This is a code providing a solution to the heat diffusion in a 1D structure in a 2-temperature model approximation.